GWU-Advanced-OS/project-project-gvisor/research/modules.md

 ... maybe above gets too specific...moving on for now...
 Setting up the root filesystem:
 `func setupRootFS(spec *specs.Spec, conf *config.Config) error {`
 This function first turns all shared mounts into slave mounts so that changes can propagate into the shared mounts but not outside of the namespace into the host.
 This mount command uses the `MS_SLAVE` and `MS_REC` to accomplish this so that every mount under "/" becomes a slave.
-Next, the root needs to be mounted on a new `tmpfs` filesystem. `runsc` requires a `/proc` directory so it is done here.
+Next, the root needs to be mounted on a new `tmpfs` filesystem. `runsc` requires a `/proc` directory so the `tmpfs` is mounted here.
 Under `/proc`, new directories `/proc/proc` and `/proc/root` are created to give a location for the sandbox root.
 The new `/proc/proc` is mounted with the following flags for to prevent any attempts to break out of the isolated sandbox:
 - MS_RDONLY
     - don't allow process to write changes.
 - MS_NOSUID